-Giselle Rodriguez is the Director of the Office of Innovative Learning for the Pembroke Pines Charter School System.
-In this role, she serves as a liaison between the city's Informational Technology Department and the school leadership.
-She contributes to the alignment of new and current initiatives.
-Karina Raimont is the Technology and Instruction Supervisor.
-This role allows for the enhancement of technology infusion into the schools, classrooms, and home connection.
+The Office of Innovative Learning for the Pembroke Pines Charter School System serves as a liaison between the city's Informational Technology Department and the school leadership.
+The goal of the Office of Innovative Learning is to support and implement innovations in teaching and learning to empower all learners.
+This department contributes to the alignment of new and current initiatives, supports the enhancement of technology infusion into the schools, classrooms, and home connection, and organizes, and implements professional development.
+Last school year, a Technology and Instruction Supervisor was appointed to the Office of Innovative Learning.
+This position expands the Office of Innovative Learning and supports the current goals of the office.